The Eating Disorders Association (EDA) has issued an urgent call to the Minister for Health

-With latest figures indicating that those suffering with an eating disorder in Northern Ireland has almost doubled in the last seven years, the EDA says the inadequate funding of both statutory and voluntary sector support services is costing lives.
-In 2011-12, 272 people were diagnosed, but that had jumped to 518 in 2018-19.
+With the latest figures indicating that the number of eating disorder sufferers in Northern Ireland has doubled in the last seven years, EDA says the inadequate funding of both statutory and voluntary sector support services is costing lives.
+In 2011-12, 272 people were diagnosed with an eating disorder, but this figure jumped to 518 in 2018-19.

 Speaking at today’s launch of EDA’s manifesto ‘Call For Action: Eating Disorders Do Not Wait’, which outlines the six areas of response required from the Department of Health, Aileen Uí Dhonnghaile from the charity said people are being failed as they can’t reach the specialist support they need.